healthykitchen101/healthykitchen101.com/kettles/reviews/bella/bella-ceramic-kettle-14745.md

 Open Mechanism: Remove by hand

-This lid doesn’t have a hinge, you have to grab its handle and remove it by hand.
+This lid doesn’t have a hinge, you have to completely remove the handle by hand.
 It has a silicone band around the circumference to make sure it’s tightly sealed when closed.

 ### 6.0 - Base